Central Islip, New York: Airport

 Islip Terrace is west of Long Island MacArthur Airport in Ronkonkoma.

 Train

 Central Islip Station is located along the Ronkonkoma Branch of the Long Island Rail Road.

 Buses

-There are many bus stops in Islip Terrace, along the 3C, 3D, 42, 45, and 54.
+There are many bus stops going through Central Islip along the 4, 6, 17, 52A and weekday-only 52B routes on Suffolk County Transit.
 Buses are operated and maintained by the local Suffolk Transportation Service, Inc.